shlokaGit/Healthcare-Insurance-Claim-Integrity-Monitoring-System/README.md

 ## Description

-This notebook displays all the major steps of end-to-end Data Science life cycle process for this problem:
+This notebook displays all the major steps of end-to-end Data Science life cycle process performed to handle this problem:
+*  Combining data files with over 500,000 records and more than 50 features
 *  Pre-processing
 *  Feature engineering
 *  Exploratory data analysis